 Probiotics which are also called ‘good bacteria’ are “organisms and substances that have a beneficial effect on the host animal by contributing to its intestinal microbial balance”, according to a report written by Parker, R. B. in the journal Animal Nutrition and Health.
 In addition, probiotic bacteria may have the potential to change brain neurochemistry and treat anxiety and depression-related disorders, according to a study published in the journal Proceedings of the National Academy of Sciences (PNAS).

-It is estimated that 100 trillion microorganisms which represent more than 500 different species inhabit every normal, healthy bowel.
+Estimates indicate that 100 trillion microorganisms which represent more than 500 different species inhabit every normal, healthy bowel.
 This enormous internal ecosystem consists of thousands of billions of living microorganisms that co-exist.
-Our “human intestinal flora,” radically influences, and to a certain degree even directs, every individual’s personal state of health and well being — including physical and mental health, and metabolism.
+Our “human intestinal flora,” radically influences, and to a certain degree even directs, every individual’s personal state of health and well-being — including physical and mental health, and metabolism.
 These microflora or beneficial bacteria don’t usually make us sick and, in fact, can keep pathogens (harmful microorganisms) in check, aid in digestion and nutrient absorption, and contribute highly to immune function.

-It is also interesting to note that probiotics can be of use in maintaining urogenital health.
+It is also interesting to note that probiotics are beneficial in maintaining urogenital health.
 The vagina is a finely balanced ecosystem – somewhat like the digestive tract.
 Dominant Lactobacilli strains normally make it too acidic for harmful microorganisms to survive.
-However, as most women know, the system can be thrown out of balance by using antibiotics, spermicides, and birth control pills.
-Thus the use of probiotics that restore microflora balance may be helpful for these common female urogenital concerns such as bacterial vaginosis, yeast infection, and urinary tract infection.
+However, as most women know, the system is easily thrown out of balance by using antibiotics, spermicides, and birth control pills.
+Thus the use of probiotics that restore microflora balance possibly provide help for these common female urogenital concerns such as bacterial vaginosis, yeast infection, and urinary tract infection.